All Products

 Standard storage

-The default storage tier, which is suitable for scenarios where data is frequently accessed and read and write operations are frequently performed on the data.
+The default storage type, which is suitable for scenarios where data is frequently accessed, and requires frequent read and write operations.

 IA storage

-IA storage and long-term storage are suitable for data that is infrequently accessed.
-IA storage and long-term storage can significantly reduce storage costs.
+IA and long-term storage are suitable for data that is infrequently accessed.
+IA and long-term storage can significantly reduce storage costs.

 Note